Platform Installation with Ansible

 GRANT ALL PRIVILEGES ON DATABASE artifactory TO artifactory;

-We recommend providing Artifactory with full privileges on the database.
+Grant Artifactory full privileges on the database.

-Configure Artifactory to use PostgreSQL in an Ansible Installation
+Configure Artifactory to Use PostgreSQL in an Ansible Installation

 Configure Artifactory to Use PostgreSQL Single Node in Ansible